 Despite how common fibromyalgia is, it is still often misunderstood and misdiagnosed.
-In the United States alone, an estimated 5 million people live with the effects of this chronic pain condition.
+In the United States alone, more than 5 million people live with the effects of this chronic pain condition.
 A fibromyalgia diagnosis often takes time.
 There is no definitive test for it – no bloodwork, imaging study, or another laboratory test can give a certain diagnosis.
-This, combined with the fact that the symptoms of fibromyalgia have a lot of overlap with other diseases, can make for a difficult road to getting a diagnosis and seeking out the appropriate routes of care.
+This, combined with the fact that fibromyalgia symptoms overlap with other diseases, can make diagnosis difficult.

 The symptoms of fibromyalgia can include:

 - Widespread pain and/or tender points in the soft tissues of the body – muscles, tendons, and ligaments